 Why you'll love it

 Marinara sauce is one of those recipes that seems like it would be hard to get right, but it's actually really simple!
 It's an Italian-American favorite that is wonderful with pasta, but it's also a component of many other recipes, everything from pasta bakes to pizza.
-This straightforward recipe is one that you can rely on, and you'll never buy it in a jar again.
+This straightforward recipe means you'll never buy it in a jar again.

 It may come as a surprise, but marinara sauce isn't something that takes a long time to prep or cook.
 I also totally expected it to be more complicated than it actually is the first time I made it, but it's quick to infuse those classic flavors.
 Who can resist a rich and versatile tomato sauce when it's this easy to make?

 - Olive oil - use a good-quality one from Italy since it's a key component

 - Garlic - if you're a garlic fan, feel free to add in a little more.
 I use this garlic press to mince the cloves so that you don't even need to peel them.

 - Tomatoes - whether you use crushed or whole canned tomatoes, we strongly recommend using the San Marzano variety, which are super juicy and come packed in a purée.
 They're the hallmark of a good marinara sauce and what make it so special!

 - Dried oregano - it's the ideal herb to complement the tomatoes

 - Red pepper flakes - they're optional but don't make this sauce spicy and just give it a subtle warmth